emca-it/ITRS-Log-Analytics-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 ![](/media/media/image166.png)

-To configure Qulays or Tenable.sc see the *Integations* section.
+To configure Qulays or Tenable.sc see the *Configuration* section.